irenelam22/SudokuSolver/DESIGN.md

 ### Solve
 The solve portion of Sudoku will run as follows:

-1. Execute from a command line with usage syntax `./solve PUZZLE_FILE_NAME`
+1. Execute from a command line with usage syntax `./sudoku solve PUZZLE_FILE_NAME`
 2. Validate its command-line arguments:
    1. Ensure `PUZZLE_FILE_NAME` is the pathname for an existing readable file, formatted as a puzzle
 3. Load the index from `PUZZLE_FILE_NAME` into an internal puzzle data structure.